Question: What are the impacts of using social media?

 Positive experiences on social media include access to communities, social support, and learning new information:

-• Identity, Self-Expression, and Self-Affirmation: Social media platforms can allow you to share your interests and activities, through text, videos, and images.
+• Self-Expression and Self-Affirmation: Social media platforms can allow you to share your interests and activities through text, videos, and images.
 This type of personal sharing on social media, especially as an authentic form of self-expression, can help teens better understand who they are.
-An experimental study provided evidence that young adults who view their social media profile to self-affirm note that their profiles help them understand more of who they are, which subsequently increases their self-esteem.
+An experimental study showed that looking at their own social media profiles helped young adults better understand themselves, boosting their self-esteem.
+Teens also say sharing personal thoughts online helps them express their feelings.

 • Interest-Driven Exploration: As you develop more independence, social media can be a space to discover new ideas and knowledge.
 This is particularly helpful for finding health-related information you may not otherwise have access to.

-• Empowerment and Civic engagement: In a 2018 survey, about two-thirds of teens said they used social media to learn about different points of view or show their support for causes.
-Social media is a way for you to engage in activism around topics of interest to you, from climate change to gun violence prevention, and connect with an online community.
+• Empowerment and Civic Engagement: In a 2018 survey, about two-thirds of teens said they used social media to learn about different points of view or show their support for causes.
+Social media is a way for you to engage around topics of interest to you and connect with an online community.

 Negative experiences on social media usually involve comparing oneself to others, seeing negative content, unwanted contact and harassment, or displacing other experiences:

 • Cyberbullying: Almost half of adolescents have experienced cyberbullying, harassment, or aggressive behavior online.
 Studies have reported that being a target of cyberbullying is associated with negative outcomes such as an increase in substance use, as well as worsened mental health symptoms, school performance and life satisfaction.
-Teens with LGBTQ+ and BIPOC (Black, Indigenous, Person of Color) identities are more likely to be bullied or harassed online.
+Teens with different life experiences may be more likely to be bullied or harassed online.

 • Body Image and Disordered Eating: Social comparison, or determining your own worth based on how you believe you compare to others, is common on social media, especially on image-based platforms.
 Profiles that focus on disordered eating, “thinspiration,” fitness, or plastic surgery can be recommended to users and influence norms and values around beauty.
 Editing selfies using filters, cropping, or editing one’s appearance is associated with negative self-esteem and how teens like you might think about your appearance.